-Can't make it to the mill?
 Join the Trust!

 By joining the Brindley Mill Preservation Trust you would be supporting its work promoting knowledge of James Brindley and the part he played in Britain's industrial development.
 You don't have to become actively involved in order to be a member.

 Membership of the Trust is by annual subscription and enables you to participate in our governance and keep in touch with our activities.